 Kris Jensen competes in a Biathlon Shooting Event on cross-country skis.
 Photo courtesy Kris Jensen.

-Sandpoint PR Contributing Editor, Mark Knapp.
+Story by Sandpoint PR Contributing Editor, Mark Knapp.

 A lot of people watched the WINTER OLYMPICS and are asking questions about the Biathlon competition in Sochi.
 In a Biathlon, competitors get their heart beats racing by skiing across the countryside from one location to another and then stopping to engage targets out as far as 165 feet!

 One of my friends asked me about the unique features of the .22 caliber rifles that the competitors use.
 I went to law school at Gonzaga with Kris Jensen.
 Jensen is a Biathlon competitor so I asked him about which rifle he shoots.
 It is an Izshmash 7-4.
 Izmash was at the Shot Show this year and, judging by their presence in Las Vegas, the armory that produced the AK-47 and many other Russian firearms, is invading the U.S. gun market in a big way.

 There are two makers of biathlon guns, Anschutz, the German Biathlon rifle is about $3500.00- just for an entry level version without most of the accessories.
 The Izshmash entry level version is about $1500.00.
 All the guns used in competition have been modified extensively to lower the weight, custom fit the shooter and make the gun shoot more accurately.
 The rules of Biathlon are that triggers be within a certain pull weight, overall weight must be over a certain amount and lengths are also specified within certain parameters.
 Ammunition is standard .22 caliber.